CanonEllis/rpi_video/README.md

    sudo apt update && sudo apt upgrade -y
    ```

+   ⚠️ Warning: The below step is not required or even possible in rpi5 with bookworm.
 2. Enable the Raspberry Pi camera (if using the Raspberry Pi Camera Module):
    ```bash
    sudo raspi-config